UCD4IDS/WaveletsExt.jl/paper/paper.md

 p = plot(p1, p2, layout=(1,2), size=(600,300))
 savefig(p, "bestbasis.png")
 ```
-![The best basis trees of 100 HeaviSine signals (A sinusoid + two Heaviside step functions) [@Donoho:1995a; @Donoho:1995b] with Gaussian noise selected by the JBB and LSDB algorithms.
-Each row corresponds to a decomposition level, where level 0 is the original input signal, and each cell represents a frequency subband (low to high frequency from left to right).
-The green colored cells indicate those subbands selected by the JBB (left plot) and the LSDB (right plot) algorithms.  \label{fig:bestbasis}](bestbasis.png)
+![The best basis trees of 100 HeaviSine signals (A sinusoid + two Heaviside step functions) [@Donoho:1995a; @Donoho:1995b] selected by the JBB and LSDB algorithms.
+Each row represents a decomposition level, where level 0 is the original input signal, and each cell represents a frequency subband (low to high frequency from left to right).
+The colored cells indicate those subbands selected by the JBB (left) and the LSDB (right) algorithms.  \label{fig:bestbasis}](bestbasis.png)

 ## Denoising Algorithms
 `WaveletsExt.jl` contains two functions for denoising: `denoise` and `denoiseall`.
 The former denoises a single signal input whereas the latter denoises multiple signal input.
 For more examples of denoising algorithms in `WaveletsExt.jl`, refer to [@Liew:2021].